-I was introduced to knit diaper covers by another knitter on Facebook.
+I was introduced to knit diaper cover patterns by another knitter on Facebook.

 The author of www.thinking-about-cloth-diapers.com wrote a comprehensive article on different types of diaper covers.
 There is a section on wool diaper covers also known as wool soakers.
 The benefits of a wool diaper cover are absorbency, breathability and anti-bacterial.
 It is not only good for winter but summer as well because it helps regulate body temperature.

-When I was a young girl, our family used cloth diapers.
+When I was a young girl, I babysit my much younger cousins.
+Our family used cloth diapers then.
 I still remember having to fold so many white muslin sheets into the classic triangular shapes for my baby cousins.
-If only I knew about diaper covers, I could have knitted cute ones for them.
+If only I knew about diaper covers, I could have knitted some cute ones for them.

 The compilation below contain diapers knitted in various different ways.

 1. Marianna’s Hideaway Nappy Cover

 Knitted flat in one piece from the back-ribbed band to the front-ribbed band.
 The 4 buttons are sewn onto the front band to correspond with the buttonholes at the back.
 No seaming is required.

 The pattern is free on Marianna’s website.
 There is no printable version but you should be able to copy and paste it into a word document.
 She has more patterns for babies on her website.
 Check them out.

 Marianna provides knitting instructions for a practical and pretty diaper cover.
 It uses 4 buttons to secure the diaper cover.
 There are 5 sizes from pre-mature to babies from 0 to 3 months old.
 It is not a professional pattern, just a generous lady sharing her patterns.

 Pattern: Hideaway Nappy Cover